 1000BASE in these terms refers to a Gigabit Ethernet connection that uses the unfiltered cable for transmission.
 “X” means 4B/5B block coding for Fast Ethernet or 8B/10B block coding for Gigabit Ethernet.
 “L” means long-range single- or multi-mode optical cable (100 m to 10 km).
 “S” means short-range multi-mode optical cable (less than 100 m).

 1000BASE-SX is a fiber optic Gigabit Ethernet standard for operation over multi-mode fiber using a 770 to 860 nanometer, near infrared (NIR) light wavelength.
 The standard specifies a distance capability between 220 meters and 550 meters.
 In practice, with good quality fiber, optics, and terminations, 1000BASE-SX will usually work over significantly longer distances.
 This standard is highly popular for intra-building links in large office buildings, co-location facilities and carrier neutral internet exchanges.
 1000BASE-SX SFP works at 850nm wavelength and used only for the purposed of the multimode optical fiber with an LC connector.
 1000BASE-SX SFP traditional 50 microns of multimode optical fiber link is 550 meters high and 62.5 micron fiber distributed data interface (FDDI) multimode optical fiber is up to 220 meters.
-Take EX-SFP-1GE-SX as an example, its maximum distance is 550m with DOM support.
+Take EX-SFP-1GE-SX as an example, this SX fiber transceiver supports DOM function and the maximum distance of the SX SFP is 550 m.
 The 1000Base-SX standard supports the multimode fiber distances shown in table 1.

 Difference Between LX, LH and LX/LH